I’ve been a journalist and an English teacher, and I can tell you some of what we shove down kids’ throats as “grammar” is bullshit.

 You gotta remember where English and all these “rules” came from.
 English is a bastard child of Germanic utterances, French, Latin, Greek, and squeezing in a shit ton of words and phrases from around the world.

 Don’t believe me — look up the origin of “Shampoo.”
 I’ll give you a hint – it came from Hindi, but way of Turkey.
-If you manage to retrace that fucking trail successfully, I’ll give you a cookie.
+If you manage to retrace that trail, I’ll give you a cookie.
 (But you better eat the whole fucking thing).

-Imagine the kind of people who are willing to sit around a room and argue over the precise meaning, pronunciation and spelling of every fucking word.
+Imagine the kind of people who are willing to sit around a room and argue over the precise meaning, pronunciation and spelling of every single word.
 You don’t want to know those people.

 One story that I still believe, is when they published the first version of the English Dictionary, they invited all the contributors to a big party.
 Most had been working through correspondence.